vbc221/ei-prep-pub/study-guide.md

 Be able to explain and demonstrate the following values for the position property:

 * `static`
+Any HTML element with the position: static will have what is called normal flow.
+Normal flow refers to the default way browsers render content.
+Under normal flow, block-level elements get rendered in the same order that they appear in the HTML markup, one on top of another, starting from the top left corner of the document, and inline elements stretch as wide as their inside content (usually text).position: static – or rather, not setting any value for position on an element – is often the behavior we want.
+Unless you have a specific reason to choose one of the other possible values discussed below, then don't explicitly set position.

 * `absolute`
+Like fixed elements, absolute elements are outside the normal flow and can be offset, but unlike fixed elements, they are offset in relation to the first parent container with a non-static position.

+nav {
+  padding-top: 10px;
+  padding-right: 10px;
+  border: 1px solid black;
+  text-align: right;
+  position: relative;
+  height: 50px;
+}

 * `relative`
+When an element's position property is set to relative, it is still in the normal flow (in other words, relatively positioned elements are rendered in the order they appear in HTML), but unlike with static elements, we can use offset properties (left, right, top, bottom) with relative elements.

+div {
+  position: relative;
+}

 * `fixed`
+When an element's position is set to fixed, it will stay in place even when the user scrolls.
+Fixed elements are taken out of the normal flow, and other elements will position themselves as if the fixed element does not exist.
+.foo {
+  width: 100px;
+  height: 100px;
+  position: fixed;
+  background-color: blue;
+  left: 0;
+  top: 0;
+}

 ### Use the float property